 If you want to read more about how I planned and prepared for Kilimanjaro, there are some more posts here:

 Lists are the thing here.
 Make lists of the clothes, accessories, and toiletries you’ll need, and tick them off as you buy them.
 Most companies will give advice about what to bring, and you can read my own (extensively researched) packing lists here.
 Bear in mind when you’re booking that if you don’t already own much gear, and you don’t have anyone you can borrow it from, then the cost of buying everything you’ll need will add significantly to the price of the trip.

 So you’ve researched, planned, booked, trained, shopped and packed.
 If you’re anything like me, by now you’ll be both excited and terrified!
 As departure day approached, half of me was sick with fear and wanted to cancel the whole thing, and the other half was fed up of planning and just wanted to get on with it.
 At this point the only thing you can do is just that.
 Get on with it, without over-thinking it.
-Book your taxi or get in your car, get to the airport, check in, board the plane, and off you go.
+Book your taxi or get in your car, get to the airport, check in, board the plane, and off you go to bloody well climb Kilimanjaro!
 No turning back now!

 7/ Take it one day at a time

 So now you’ve arrived and the trip is about to begin.
 Ahead of you is this enormous challenge: days of climbing up one of the world’s highest mountains, with things like the daunting Barranco Wall and terrifying Summit Night to contend with.
 Will you make it?
 Might you get altitude sickness??
 Will it be painful??!
 It’s easy to work yourself up into a state of panic worrying about all of this stuff, so you really must try not to.
 Just take it one day at a time.
 Or even one hour at a time.
 If you only think about getting through the next stage, you’ll be fine.
 And you’ll be at the summit of Kilimanjaro before you know it!